Get Specialist Advice Now!

 Thank you for showing interest in us (Name of the Customer)

 To Buy: 1800-258-5899 (9:30 AM to 6:30 PM)|

 Section 194-IB of the Income Tax Act, 1961 mentions that tax @ 5% or 3.75% should be deducted for all the transactions by the Tenant/ Lessee/ Payer of the property at the time of making payment of rent (to Landlord / Lessor/ Payee).
 The government account should be credited with the deducted tax through any authorized bank branches.

-TDS on rent comes under Section 194-I of the Income Tax Act.
-Rental income received from renting of land, building, plant & machinery, furniture & fittings, etc is subject to Tax Deduction at Source (TDS).
+TDS on rent comes under Section 194-IB, as per Finance Act, 2017.
+Rental income received from renting of land, building, plant & machinery, furniture & fittings, etc. is subject to Tax Deduction at Source (TDS).

-As per the 194-I section of Income Tax Act, 1961, a person (not being an Individual or HUF) who is responsible for paying of rent is liable to deduct 10% of the annual rent as tax deducted at source, if the annual rent exceeds Rs.
+As per section 194I, any person (not being an individual or HUF) paying rent to a resident person is liable for tax deduction at source on rent @ 10% if the annual rent exceeds Rs.
 2.4 lakhs.

 Earlier, this TDS limit for deduction of tax on the rent was Rs.
 1.8 lakhs.
 However, it was increased to Rs.
 2.4 lakhs with effect from the financial year 2019-2020.

 Many people often consider only the rent of a house when they think about the TDS deduction.
 However, there is more to the definition of rent when it comes to the Income Tax Act.
 Section 194-I give an elaborate definition of rent as a payment for the following things: